 Father-of-one Jonathon Mark Janney – known to his family and friends as Mark – had hidden his personal troubles from his family, who were left devastated when he was found dead at his home after taking his own life.

-An inquest into his death, and subsequent investigations led by our medical negligence solicitor Nicola Evans, revealed clear failings in the standard of care provided to him.
+An inquest into his death, and subsequent investigations led by our medical negligence solicitor Shauna Page, revealed clear failings in the standard of care provided to him.

 Mr Janney was discharged from hospitals on three occasions in the fortnight before his death, twice after taking overdoses of the medication he was taking to manage his alcohol withdrawal symptoms.